TexBlock/TiC-Wiki/Tinkers'-Construct-3-Roadmap.md

 ### Book

 * Materials and You
-    * Has a few sample tools
+    * Mostly complete, apart from new info in later editions
     * Has full list of tier 1 materials and traits
-    * Has a few sample modifiers
+    * Has a modifier listing, though a few modifiers will be moved to another book later
 * Puny Smelting
     * Has full list of tier 2 materials and traits
 * Mighty Smelting
     * Has full list of tier 3 and 4 materials and traits
+    * Has information on how to obtain molten blaze
 * Tinkers Gadgetry
     * Placeholder book for future documentation